Mozamel8/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files (not the directories) with a .js extension that are present ascript to print number of directories te a script that displays the 10 newest files in the current directory
+a script that deletes all the regular files (not the directories) with a .js extension that are present ascript to print number of directories te a script that displays the 10 newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once.